 The EMI is a tax advantaged HMRC approved share option plan designed to help a wide range of companies attract and retain employees who possess the skillset to help them grow and succeed.

 Employees whom you select to participate are granted an option to buy shares in your company, paying a fixed price if they do decide to buy the shares (exercise the option.)
 Often the price will be the value of the shares when the EMI option is granted.
 There is no obligation to exercise the option, so if the share price doesn’t rise employees would be unlikely to exercise.

-EMI allow a company to reward employees without immediately diluting the holdings of existing shareholders and encourages staff loyalty and long service.
+An EMI allows a company to reward employees without immediately diluting the holdings of existing shareholders and encourages staff loyalty and long service.
 The scheme is relatively simple (and therefore cost effective) to implement and avoids the immediate tax and national insurance costs that can arise on awarding shares to employees.
-EMI is also significantly more tax efficient compared to unapproved options as any growth in the value of the shares after grant is taxed as a capital gain (no more than a 28% rate) as opposed to employment income (potentially at a 52% rate).
+EMI is also significantly more tax efficient compared to unapproved options as any growth in the value of the shares after grant is taxed as a Capital Gain (no more than a 28% rate) as opposed to employment income (potentially at a 52% rate).
 For more information, download one of our fact sheets.

 Individual performance conditions can be attached both to the grant and the exercise of each EMI share option, and EMI share options can therefore be used as powerful short term or medium term incentives, or both.
 There is no statutory minimum exercise period.

 Companies offering options under the Enterprise Management Incentive do not need prior approval from HM Revenue and Customs but EMI share options must meet detailed conditions and annual scheme returns are required.

-Private companies can create an internal market in their shares by means of an employee benefit trust
+Private companies can create an internal market in their shares by means of an Employee Benefit Trust (EBT).

 There are a number of legal requirements which companies must satisfy in order for their share options to qualify as EMIs, including: